redhat-performance/quads/README.md

 ### Find Available Hosts

-* The `--find-available` functionality lets you search for available hosts in the future based on a date range or other criteria.
+* The `--ls-available` functionality lets you search for available hosts in the future based on a date range or other criteria.

   - Find based on a date range: